eljo/site/_guide/05-services.md

 phase: build
 ---

-A Service is a long-running component of your app, defined as a command run against an Image.
-An app is composed of one or more Services, e.g. web and worker.
+A Service is a long-running component of your app, defined as a command run against an image.
+An app is composed of one or more services, e.g. web and worker.

 Defining an app as a collection of Services enables independent horizontal scaling of each service.